Erik9968/simple-bitmap/README.md

 ### Creating a bitmap

-bitmap test;    //creates a new bitmap
+bitmap test;    //creates a new bitmap "test"

 ### Initializing a bitmap